Collision in Korea: Aftermath

 Following the event, North Korean officials requested that Flair read a statement that the nation had the capability to dominate the United States, though Flair declined and instead made a statement wherein he expressed praise for the "beautiful and peaceful country" of North Korea and said, "His Excellency, Kim Il-sung, will always be with us".
 In late 1995, an image taken during the event showing a bloody Flair being beaten by Inoki was featured on propaganda leaflets that were dropped by the North Korean government over Seoul.

+North Korea's Mokran Video released two NTSC VHS video cassettes that included all the 15 matches in full and featured the tiger mascot from event posters on the cover.

 In the United States, the show garnered little news attention, and when the event was released as a pay-per-view later that year, it only received approximately 30,000 buys, a small amount compared to the company's other pay-per-views.
 Following the purchase of WCW and its assets by WWE in 2001, the company has rarely acknowledged the event and has not released the event on its WWE Network, despite having released almost all other WCW taped events.
 According to Bischoff and sports journalist Dave Meltzer, this may be because WWE claims the attendance of 93,173 people for their WrestleMania III in 1987 as one of the largest ever for a professional wrestling event, and acknowledging that a competitor of theirs broke that record would hurt their image.